globaleaks/whistleblowing-software/documentation/security/ThreatModel.rst

    :header: "Data", "Description"

    "Questionnaire answers", "The data associated with a submission such as the filled forms and selectors provided by the Whistleblower."
-   "Submission attachments", "The files associated with a submission that may need to be handled with special care due to per recipient’s encryption and optional metadata cleanup."
+   "Submission attachments", "The files associated with a submission."
    "Platform configuration", "The data for the configuration and customization of the platform."
    "Software files", "All the files that the software requires to work, including configuration defaults."
    "Email notifications", "Data sent to notify recipients of a new report via email"